Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

     ![](../media/lab15-image26.png)

-1. The Query conditions page enables you to create a search, based on specific Keywords or Conditions that are satisfied, In the keyword field enter **Sales** select **Next**.
+1. The Query conditions page enables you to create a search, based on specific Keywords or Conditions that are satisfied, In the keyword field enter **Sales** and select **Next**.

     ![](../media/lab15-image27.png)

 1. On **Review your search and create it** page, select **Submit**, it may take a minute, then select **Done**.
 The search should appear on the list.
-If you don't immediately see it, select **Refresh**
+If you don't immediately see it, select **Refresh**.

     ![](../media/lab15-image28.png)

 1. The search should appear on the list.
-If you don't immediately see it, select **Refresh**
+If you don't immediately see it, select **Refresh**.

     ![](../media/lab15-image39.png)

 1. From the Searches window, select the search you just created, **Test Hold - Sales Search**.
 A window that opens with the Summary tab selected.
 Once the search is complete the status will indicate that the search is completed.
 You will see a Search statistics tab (if you don't see the Search statistics tab, the search may still be running and may take a few minutes to complete).
 Select the **Search statistics** tab and select the drop-down next to Search content.
 You can also view more information for the Condition report and Top locations.

     ![](../media/lab15-image30.png)

     ![](../media/lab15-image31.png)

-1. Select **Summary** tab and from the bottom of the page, select **Actions**.
+1. Select the **Summary** tab and from the bottom of the page, select **Actions**.
 Note the available options.
 By selecting **Export results**, search results can be downloaded.

       ![](../media/lab15-image32.png)

 1. From the Export results window, leave the defaults and select **Export** from the bottom of the page.
 You will automatically be returned to the **Test Hold - Sales search** window.
-Select **close** on the bottom of the page.
+Select **close** at the bottom of the page.

       ![](../media/lab15-image33.png)